alife-damiansoch/probate-api/README.md

                 -   docker volume ls - to list the volumes
                 -   docker volume rm probate-project-try_dev-db-data - the name of the volume

+## - after deployment settings are completed you can run this to check if everything works

+#### - you change the port in you docker-compose-deploy to 80:8000 (remember to change it back after the test)

+        -   docker-compose -f docker-compose-deploy.yml up - you change the port in